 The CCO has moral or religious objections about the service you want.

 You have a medical reason.
-When you need services to be performed at the same time not all related services are available in the network, and your provider says that getting the services separately would mean unnecessary risk.
+When related services are not available in network and your provider says that getting the services separately would mean unnecessary risk.
 Example: a Caesarean section and a tubal ligation at the same time.

-Other reasons including, but not limited to, poor quality of care, lack of access to covered services, or lack of access to participating providers who are experienced in dealing with your specific health care needs.
+Other reasons including, but not limited to, poor care, lack of access to covered services, or lack of access to network providers who are experienced in your specific health care needs.

 You move out of the service area.